Dress Code Standards for JH/HS

 Additional Dress Code for Female Students:

-• As a general rule the length of all shorts, skirts, and dresses should be no more than 5 inches from the top of the kneecap when standing or sitting.
-This standard applies to dresses, skirts, and shorts worn with leggings.
+• As a general rule the length of all shorts, skirts, and dresses should be mid-thigh.

 • Spaghetti straps and low cut shirts are not permitted.
-Straps must be at least 2” wide, and cover bra straps.
-No low cut necklines that expose cleavage on tops or dresses.
+Straps must be at least 1” wide, and cover bra straps.
+As modest clothing is stressed, no low cut necklines that expose cleavage on tops or dresses.
 No midriff tops or tops with clingy fabric.
 Modest clothing is stressed.

 • Acceptable underclothing must be worn (including bras).
 Undergarments must not be visible at any time.